apache/fury-site/blog/2024-05-06-metastring-space-efficient_encoding_for_string.md

 ## Background

-In rpc/serialization systems, we often need to send **`namespace/path/filename/fieldName/packageName/moduleName/className/enumValue`** between processes.
+In rpc/serialization systems, we often need to send **`namespace/path/filename/fieldName/packageName/moduleName/className/enumValue`** string between processes.

 Those strings are mostly ascii strings.
-In order to transfer between processes, we often encode such strings using utf-8 encodings.
+In order to transfer between processes, we encode such strings using utf-8 encodings.
 Such encoding will take one byte for every char, which is not space efficient actually.

-If we take a deeper look, we will found that most chars are **lower chars plus `.`, `$` and `_`**, which can be expressed in a much smaller range **`0~32`**, and one byte can represent range `0~255`, the significant bits are wasted.
-And the cost is not ignorable, in a dynamic serialization framework, such meta will take considerable cost compared to real data.
+If we take a deeper look, we will found that most chars are **lowercase chars,  `.`, `$` and `_`**, which can be expressed in a much smaller range **`0~32`**.
+But one byte can represent range `0~255`, the significant bits are wasted, and this cost is not ignorable.
+In a dynamic serialization framework, such meta will take considerable cost compared to real data.

-So we proposed a new string encoding algorithm which we called **meta string encoding**.
-It will encode most chars using less bits instead of `8` bits in utf-8 encoding.
+So we proposed a new string encoding algorithm which we called **meta string encoding** in Fury.
+It will encode most chars using `5` bits instead of `8` bits in utf-8 encoding, which can bring **37.5% space cost savings** compared to utf-8 encoding.

 ## Meta String Introduction